Ryanair CEO criticized for singling out Muslim men as threat

 Saturday, 22 February 2020 () LONDON (AP) — Ryanair chief executive Michael O’Leary is facing criticism for suggesting Muslim men should be singled out for extra scrutiny at airports.
 The boss of the Irish budget carrier told Saturday’s Times of London that families with young children should not be subjected to airport security checks because there was “zero” chance of […]

 LONDON (AP) — Ryanair chief executive Michael O’Leary is facing criticism for suggesting Muslim men should be singled out for extra scrutiny at...
-SeattlePI.com Also reported by •BBC News •Indian Express •Belfast Telegraph
+SeattlePI.com Also reported by •Seattle Times •The Age •BBC News •Belfast Telegraph

 Tweets about this

-NEWS 1130 Ryanair CEO criticized for singling out Muslim men as threat https://t.co/OID0sOdJry 2 minutes ago

-Amanda Fernandez "Ryanair CEO Criticized for Singling Out Muslim Men as Threat" by The Associated Press via NYT https://t.co/cHGDH0jVAR 8 minutes ago
+Renato Toffanin "Ryanair CEO Criticized for Singling Out Muslim Men as Threat" by The Associated Press via NYT… https://t.co/Sjo9eGzKW3 2 hours ago

-Star World Ryanair CEO criticized for singling out Muslim men as threat https://t.co/mhihKYZ7uW 14 minutes ago
+1stHeadlines Seattle Seattle (WA) Times-Business: Ryanair CEO criticized for singling out Muslim men as threat 2 hours ago

+ChiRadio#Ryanair (euro airline company) CEO criticized for singling out Muslim men as threat

-MarketBeat https://t.co/Xd00mQxjvF Ryanair CEO criticized for singling out Muslim men as threat $RYAAY #RYAAY… https://t.co/biJ57JUNDM 23 minutes ago
+NEWS 1130 Ryanair CEO criticized for singling out Muslim men as threat https://t.co/OID0sOdJry 2 hours ago

+Amanda Fernandez "Ryanair CEO Criticized for Singling Out Muslim Men as Threat" by The Associated Press via NYT https://t.co/cHGDH0jVAR 2 hours ago